 House on Fire is the first archaeological site located along the trail in the South Fork of Mule Canyon.
 To capture the picturesque flames above the house, it's best to do this hike in the late morning when the light reflects off the opposite wall of the canyon.
 Continuing past House on Fire, several additional archaeological sites can be seen.
 Some are easily accessible and others can be viewed from the trail as they are nestled high in the canyon walls.
-The trailhead for this hike is located on County Road 263 just off Hwy 95.
-(Fee area, day-use permits available on recreation.gov or at the trailhead)
+The trailhead for this hike is located on County Road 263 near mile marker 102.
+(Fee area, day-use permits available online or at trailhead)